Frequently Asked Questions

 Ignored reports are processed like regular reports – the only difference is that ignored reports are automatically hidden from your standard report view.
 You can view hidden reports by flipping the "Show hidden" switch in the report view.

 Blocked reports don't count towards your monthly quota, but we apply a fair use policy for blocking reports to ensure that our service runs smoothly.
-Blocked reports have to be processed by our system to check whether or not they have to be blocked.
+Blocked reports have to be processed by our system to check whether they have to be blocked.
 The current fair use policy is 20% of your quota.
 So if you have a subscription with 500,000 reports, you can block 100,000 reports every month.
 The fair use policy may change unannounced in the future.
 When you exceed the fair use policy limit, newly blocked reports may count towards your monthly quota.
 Unactionable violations, like the “abandoned” network error, are excluded from the fair use policy.

 You have two options: you can either fix the violation or add the source to the allowlist.
 Read our blog about setting up a solid and secure Content Security Policy.
 It contains some tips and tricks on how to fix CSP violations.